Kneedeep2005/UETC/README.md

 - \( n(x) \) is an effective refractive index,
 - \( u(x) \) is a density/medium-coupled propagation parameter inferred observationally.

+This parameter is an effective descriptor inferred from observation and does not imply modification of fundamental constants.

 ## Repository Map

 This repository is organized to separate conceptual foundations, observational interpretation, and supporting context.
 Use the links below to navigate directly to the relevant materials.